Meet Our Career Peer Advisors

 Isabel Câmara, College of Engineering ‘25

-Isabel is majoring in Environmental Engineering with a minor in Public Policy.
+Isabel is majoring in Environmental Engineering with a minor in Inequality Studies.
 She lives in Carmel, NY, where she visits lakes and hikes often.
-Over the summer, she interned at the Children’s Environmental Literacy Foundation.
-On campus, Isabel is a member of the Domestic subteam of Engineers Without Borders project team and the Society for Natural Resources Conservation at Cornell.
+Over the summer, she interned at Boehringer Ingelheim as an Environmental Health & Safety Intern.
+On campus, Isabel is co-lead of the Domestic subteam of Engineers Without Borders project team and co-director of SWE's Career Development Committee.
 Outside of academics, she enjoys watching comedies, gardening, and swimming.

 Sasha Ryder, School of Industrial and Labor Relations ’25

 Sasha is a Junior studying at ILR.
 She is pursing minors in both Feminist, Gender, and Sexuality Studies and Law & Society.
 She is from Brooklyn, NY but has lived and gone to school all over New York City.
 While at Cornell, she was elected the ILR SGA transfer representative and became a member of The Women’s Leadership Initiative.

 Kathy Le, College of Engineering ‘24

 Kathy is a senior studying Biological Engineering with aspirations to work in biomaterials.
 She is from San Antonio, TX and is looking forward to experiencing the seasons at Cornell for the fourth time!
 Currently the President of the Cornell Vietnamese Association, Kathy is excited to meet new members and get the club running again after summer break.
 She loves to run and hike around Ithaca and her creative outlet involves singing karaoke and creating art.